vega/vega-lite/CONTRIBUTING.md

 - You can refer to related issue by adding #<issue-no> to the pull request's description.

+### Looking for a Task to Contribute

+[This document](http://bit.ly/vega-lite-contribute) lists tasks for contributors, starting from smaller tasks to a larger task.
+You can also find [all tasks with "help-wanted" label in the issue tracker](https://github.com/vega/vega-lite/labels/help-wanted).

 ## Documentation

 Our documentation also resides in our Github repository under `docs/` in Markdown format.